tania-k/Histo_Annotations/README.md

 3. Prepare a samples.csv file.
 My scripts have been set up to run iteratively when submitting an array. i.e. Your samples.csv has 20 lines of code, you would be submitting your analysis as ` sbatch -p general --array=1-20 pipeline/03_predict.sh `
 I have added my samples.csv file for you to follow.
 Make sure the first line, BASE,SPECIES,STRAIN,BUSCO,LOCUS is also added to your samples.csv file.
+To add augustus to your lib folder run `cp -r /nas/longleaf/home/taniak/taniak/Annotation/lib ` this should copy the contents there.

 4. Add this in the conda portion of the scripts to the full path to my funannotate conda environment `conda activate /nas/longleaf/home/taniak/taniak/.conda/funannotate`
 5. If you have RNA-seq data you can run the training step (though this is optional) it will provide you with better accurate gene prediction sites for the prediction step (step 3).